BrianZhang1/Swing-Paint/README.md

     * Click and drag to select and move/edit multiple sprites at once.
     * custom drag corner lengths
     * add button options for dropdown list textboxes
-    * don't ask to save if no changes made
     * remove color for images in details panel
     * add quit button to home screen
-    * no duplicate names in project select
 * Use a better database.